rehamhy6/DC-Simulink-Project/README.md

 # QPSK Modulation Scheme

 ### Brief explanation
-#### QPSK uses four shift phases which means it can transmit twice the bit rate of BPSK in the same bandwidth,it is equivelant  to QAM-4 with respect to the resulting modulated signal and bit rate.However it is less immune to noise than BPSK and
+#### QPSK uses four shift phases which means it can transmit twice the bit rate as BPSK in the same bandwidth,it is equivelant  to QAM-4 with respect to the resulting modulated signal and the bit rate.However it is less immune to noise than BPSK and
 #### requires a more complex circuit.
 ### Instructions to reproduce the figures
 * Random integer generator